oliprev/OP_COMP3000/README.md

 There are Terms of Service and a Privacy Policy that must be agreed with / acknowledged in order to use the platform.
 They ensure transparency and demonstrate compliance with ethical and professional standards.

-These documents can be found when registering for a Seculearn account, or alternatively see below:
+These documents can be found when registering for a SecuLearn account, or alternatively see below:

 - **Terms of Service**: [Read Terms of Service](TERMS.md)
 - **Privacy Policy**: [Read Privacy Policy](PRIVACY.md)